Who I Work With

 Many of the adults I work with are professionals doing objectively well in their careers.
 From the outside, their lives look stable and accomplished.

 Internally, they often describe feeling constantly behind, mentally exhausted, or genuinely confused about why things that appear easy for others take so much effort.
-Throughout their lives, consciously or not, they've built effective enough systems to stay functional.
-As demands or stressors increase — marriage, kids, financial needs, a pandemic, the general state of the world — those systems begin to crack.
+Throughout their lives, consciously or not, they have built effective enough systems to stay functional.
+As demands or stressors increase - marriage, kids, financial needs, a pandemic, the general state of the world - those systems begin to crack.

 Adults who are starting to wonder about their own brain and ADHD

-A surprising number of capable adults discover ADHD later in life.
+Learn about assessment →A surprising number of capable adults discover ADHD later in life.
 As our field has made considerable strides in the last decade to understand the nuances of executive function (and dysfunction) in brains, we are better able to help people put their finger on what might be going on.

 Many of my clients were described growing up as "smart but scattered."
 They developed strong coping strategies and often succeeded academically and professionally.
 This is called masking - and it takes a lot of mental effort.